marmelab/react-admin/docs/Tutorial.md

 );
 ```

-When displaying the posts list, the browser now fetches related user records, and displays their `name` as a `<TextField>`.
-Notice the `label` property: you can use it on any field component to customize the list header.
+When displaying the posts list, the app now fetches related user records, and displays their `name` as a `<TextField>`.
+Notice the `label` property: you can use it on any field component to customize the field label.

 ![reference posts in comment list](./img/reference-posts.png)